mbove1229/PGA_TOUR_ANALYTICS/README.md

 ## Key Findings

 - Strokes gained metrics explain **92.6% of variance** in scoring average vs. **71.2%** for traditional metrics
-- Cross-validation confirms the gap is not due to overfitting — both models generalize well to unseen data
+- Cross-validation confirms the gap is not due to overfitting.
+Both models generalize well to unseen data
 - Stepwise regression retains all variables in both models, with SG metrics showing more balanced variable importance across categories
 - Tour-wide scoring averages have remained remarkably stable (70.85–71.1) across 15 seasons despite equipment and course changes